sflcin/internetshutdowns/CONTRIBUTE.md

 * Adding contribution guidelines button in "What Can I do page"
 * Update the What Can I do page

+Contribution guidelines
+ Coding style guide
+ The preferred method to contribute, create a fork, pr and get it merged.

 ### Ways to contribute?
 * Development on the website and bug fixes for Internetshutdowns.in website.